 Equal Justice Initiative founder unearths uncomfortable social truths at BYU forum

-Social rights activist Bryan Stevenson, who speaks about social injustices at conferences all over the world, is bringing his perspective to BYU.
+Popular social rights activist Bryan Stevenson is bringing his perspective on justice to BYU.

 PROVO, Utah – October 11, 2018 – Bryan Stevenson, a criminal justice lawyer known for his unflinching social honesty, will address the BYU community on current racial and social inequalities at the campus forum on Tuesday, October 30.